open-education-hub/operating-systems/content/chapters/compute/lab/content/scheduling.md

 # Scheduling

-Up to now we know that the OS decides which **thread** (not process) runs on each CPU core at each time.
+Up to now, we know that the OS decides which **thread** (not process) runs on each CPU core at each time.
 Now we'll learn about the component that performs this task specifically: **the scheduler**.

 There are thousands of threads running at any time in a modern OS.